Phase Diagram and Crossover Phases of Topologically Ordered Graphene Zigzag Nanoribbons: Role of Localization Effects: Model Hamiltonian

 These magnetic fields are rather small for the disorder strength and doping level considered in this study.

-There may be several nearly degenerate HF ground states.
-We select the HF initial ground state such that $\langle n_{i,\sigma}\rangle$ represents a paramagnetic state with a small spin splitting.
-In addition, we choose small random numbers of $\langle h_{i x} \rangle$ and $\langle h_{i y} \rangle$ (they do not significantly affect the final results).
-The HF matrix dimension scales with the number of carbon atoms, which is typically $<50000$.
-The HF eigenstates and eigenenergies are self-consistently computed (this requires approximately $20$ iterations).
-The TEE is computed using the disorder-averaging results of numerous disorder realizations.
-Here, we used gpu to speed up the solution of the HF matrix.
-The gpu calculations were intensive and performed on a supercomputer.
-In the presence of disorder and in the low-doping region, the obtained HF ground-state properties with solitons are in qualitative agreement with those of the density matrix renormalization group (DMRG) in the matrix product representation~\cite{Yang2022}.
+There may be several nearly degenerate Hartree-Fock ground states.
+We select the Hartree-Fock initial ground state such that $\langle n_{i,\sigma}\rangle$ represents a paramagnetic state with a small spin splitting.
+In addition, we choose small random { values for} $\langle h_{i x} \rangle$ and $\langle h_{i y} \rangle$ ({these values} do not significantly affect the final results).
+The Hartree-Fock matrix dimension scales with the number of carbon atoms, which is typically less than $50,000$.
+The Hartree-Fock eigenstates and eigenenergies are self-consistently computed, requiring approximately $20$ iterations.
+The TEE is computed using the disorder-averaging results from numerous disorder realizations.
+Here, we used GPU to speed up the solution of the Hartree-Fock matrix.
+The GPU calculations were computationally intensive and were performed on a supercomputer.
+In the presence of disorder and in the low-doping region, the obtained Hartree-Fock ground-state properties with solitons are in qualitative agreement with those of the density matrix renormalization group in the matrix product representation~\cite{Yang2022}.
+However, quantum fluctuations are not included in the Hartree-Fock calculation, so it may overestimate the stability of fractional charges.
 (In this work we do not investigate the high doping region.
-The DMRG result is difficult to obtain in this region because the computation is rather time consuming, and therefore, it is not possible to determine which nearly degenerate HF ground state is the true ground state.)
+Obtaining density matrix renormalization group results in this region is challenging because the computation is rather time consuming, making it impossible to determine the true ground state among the nearly degenerate Hartree-Fock ground states.)

-Note that the Mott gap $\Delta$ is well-developed only when $L\gg W$ (the excitation spectrum of a ribbon with $L\sim W$ is similar to that of a gapless two-dimensional graphene sheet~\cite{Neto}).
+Note that the Mott gap in the absence of disorder, denoted by $\Delta$, is well-developed only when the length of the ribbon is much greater than its width $L\gg W$ (for a ribbon with $L\sim W$, its excitation spectrum is similar to that of a gapless two-dimensional graphene sheet~\cite{Neto}).
 The localization properties of ZGNRs are unusual because both localized and delocalized states can exist~\cite{Yang2019,Lima2012}.
-Gap-edge states with energy $|E|\sim \Delta/2$ ($ \Delta$ represents the Mott gap in the absence of disorder) can have localization lengths $\sim W$ and overlap significantly with each other.
+Gap-edge states with energy $|E|\sim \Delta/2$ can have localization lengths of approximately $W$ and have significant overlap with each other.